mschild91/Barkeeper/README.md

 - You can create your own drink and save it to your local storage, allowing you to revisit your creations later.
 Please note that we haven't implemented a backend yet, hence the use of local storage.
 - Mobile-responsive design ensures an optimal user experience on all devices.

-You can find the deployed Version here: https://wonderful-figolla-a29f4c.netlify.app
+You can find the deployed Version here: drinks-and-chill.netlify.app